MicrosoftDocs/windows-ai-docs/docs/conversion-samples.md

 ---
 # Convert existing ML models to ONNX

+[WinMLTools](https://pypi.org/project/winmltools/) allows users to convert models trained in other frameworks to the ONNX format.
+Currently WinMLTools supports conversion from the following formats:

+CoreML
+Scikit-Learn
+XGBoost
+LibSVM

-[WinMLTools](https://pypi.org/project/winmltools/) allows users to convert models trained in other frameworks to ONNX format.
-Here we demonstrate how to install the WinMLTools package and how to convert existing models in scikit-learn and Core ML into ONNX via Python code.
+Here we demonstrate how to install the WinMLTools package and provide examples on how to convert existing scikit-learn and Core ML models into ONNX.

 ## Install WinMLTools